 Day trading has more advantages than disadvantages.

 For me, it’s not profit in one trade, but profit in a day, week or month that matters.
-If you’re trading on a daily basis, your income is adding up bit by bit.
+If you’re trading daily, your income is adding up bit by bit.
 If something goes wrong, you can immediately see it and take measures to correct the situation.
 If you’re experiencing a losing streak during 1 or 2 days, you’ll be able to take the situation under control and improve your trading performance.

 If you’re trading long term and your strategy isn’t working, you may find that out when it’s too late.
 Here’s a question.
 Is it easier to make money on a 300-500-pip or 30-50-pip price movement?
 I’m pretty sure it’s 30-50 pips.
 First of all, there is a psychological factor in play.
 Second, although you can make an accurate monthly forecast, a market situation may change any minute.
 Unless you’re pursuing unachievable goals, you can make a small profit every day.